 You should note, though, that this calculator is not designed to tell you your legal tax burden.
 We're basing the withholding off of what you estimate as your income, and a few general fields that can help determine the right tax bracket for you.
 We're not taking in to account a lot of the things that may change your exact tax burden.
 Your retirement contributions, your precise business expenses, and many other things can shift how much you owe.

 Think of Catch as a quick and easy way to make sure you're prepared.
-You'll still need to file your taxes according to state and federal law, answering all of the tough questions that follow.
+Keep in mind, you'll still need to file your taxes according to state and federal law.